-The research and development necessary to significantly advance the understanding of the coupled polar climate system will require (RN 6):
+The research and development necessary to significantly advance the understanding of the coupled polar climate system will require ($\frac{\text{RN 6}}{\text{Cl}}$):

 - Enhanced and integrated observing systems in the Polar Regions building upon existing and new environmental research infrastructures including near-real time data transmission.
-Current environmental research infrastructures not dedicated to the polar areas should be encouraged to develop their activity and spatial coverage to the polar and subpolar environments, - New advanced sensor and platform technologies to perform measurements compliant with relevant standards under harsh, cold, and remote conditions, - Earth System Models development and sustained supercomputing facilities, - An improved support of new data acquisition through future multi-year fieldwork programmes and observatories, - The promotion of FAIR (Findable, Accessible, Interoperable and Re-usable) data management systems, and

-Interdisciplinary research on polar climate effects and feedbacks based on stronger circumpolar and interdisciplinary collaboration within Europe and beyond, as well as an enhanced sharing of access to polar infrastructures (EU-PolarNet Deliverable 3.7).
+Current environmental research infrastructures not dedicated to the polar areas should be encouraged to develop their activity and spatial coverage to the polar and subpolar environments, - New advanced sensor and platform technologies to perform measurements compliant with relevant standards under harsh, cold, and remote conditions, - Earth system model development and sustained supercomputing facilities, - An improved support of new data acquisition through future multi-year fieldwork programmes and observatories, - The promotion of FAIR (Findable, Accessible, Interoperable and Re-usable) data management systems, and - Interdisciplinary research on polar climate effects and feedbacks needs stronger circumpolar and interdisciplinary collaboration within Europe and beyond, as well as an enhanced sharing of access to polar infrastructures (EU-PolarNet Deliverable 3.7).